-If you have five Chase cards or if you’ve simply outgrown the card you have, requesting a product change could help you get the card you want without hassle and no changes to your credit score.
+If you’re not happy with your current credit card reward program, if you’re paying a high annual fee or if you’ve simply outgrown the card you have, you don’t have to apply for a new card.
+Requesting a product change could help you get the card you want without hassle and no direct changes to your credit score.

 Call the number on the back of your card and ask if you’re eligible for a product change.
 If you qualify, you can complete the process over the phone.

 You can only make a product change to any card you want or to any Chase card if you qualify.
 Your product change eligibility depends on:

 - Credit card type.

 You can’t product change from one credit card program to another — meaning you can move from the Chase Sapphire Preferred to the Chase Sapphire Reserve.
 But you can’t move from the latter to a United Airlines cobranded credit card.
 Also, you can’t change from personal card to business card and vice versa.